Human Trafficking & Survivor Reintegration

 Latest News & Research

-Dr. Robinson Speaks of Human Trafficking Research on Podcast
+Dr. Robinson on the Big Business of Human Trafficking

 Please join us by supporting the work to understand the economics of human slavery in modern times.